Date: Wednesday, 28 September 2022, 7th Anniversary.

 Objective:

-The International Day for Universal Access to Information is annually celebrated to recognize “the importance of the right of access to information for defending other human rights, for restoring trust, and for advancing inclusive, democratic societies.
+- to recognize the importance of the right of access to information for defending other human rights, restoring trust, and advancing democratic societies.

 Inception: